Skip to Main Content

 Characterized illuminator strobe profile showing max current available at various duty cycles.

-From Fig. 63, we see that for this specifically characterized bar light in white, we can push up to 12 A current at the required PW and corresponding camera exposure time, to freeze motion, but with the limitation that the controller also must operate at 38 volts DC output potential to get that 12A!
-Not every controller can provide a voltage potential above the input line voltage, typically 24 volts DC – unless they have internal buck and boost circuits.
-By referring to the curve in Fig. 64, we also see that at 12A current, we can push to about 10% duty cycle (vs. 0.3% calculated), therefore in this application window, there is plenty of thermal overhead to reach the desired output power at the necessary part speeds and feeds – without causing damage to the LEDs.
+From Fig. 55, we see that for this specifically characterized ring light in white, we can apply up to 12 A current at the required 300uSec PW and corresponding camera exposure time, to freeze motion, but with the limitation that the controller must also operate at 36 volts DC output to reach 12A!
+Not every controller can provide a voltage potential above the input voltage, typically 24 volts DC – unless they contain internal voltage boost circuits.

 A few words of caution are necessary: